 The nighttime operations aboard the ship look even more perilous.
 With the sun setting, it quickly becomes apparent just how dark the environment is with the ship stationed in the middle of the ocean.

 The deck crew use handheld lights as indicators to guide the aircraft along the runaway and into position.
 A noticeably large team is required in order for each operation to be conducted successfully.

-Since commissioning, the Dwight D. Eisenhower has participated in deployments including Operation Eagle Claw during the Iran hostage crisis in 1980, as well as the Gulf War in the 1990’s, and more recently in support of U.S. military operations in Iraq and Afghanistan.
+The USS Dwight D. Eisenhower was deployed during Operation Eagle Claw in coordination with the Iran hostage crisis in 1980 and during the Gulf War in the 1990’s.
+More recently, the ship was deployed in support of United States military operations in both Iraq and Afghanistan.

 The carrier currently serves as the flagship of Carrier Strike Group 10.